 Young 19 year old Franco Scaglione with his new Fiat Balilla in 1935.
 Courtesy Giovanna Scaglione archives.

-"Before the outbreak of WWII Babbo in 1935 he acquired his first car; it was a gift by his mother and his uncle… a Fiat Balilla 3 speed.
+"Before the outbreak of World War II Babbo in 1935, he acquired his first car; it was a gift by his mother and his uncle… a Fiat Balilla 3 speed.
 He was 19 years old.

-"He came back home at the end of the war after being held a prisoner by the British in India for five years and bought another Balilla like the first one.
+"He came back home at the end of the war after being held a prisoner by the British in India for over five years and bought another Balilla like the first one."

-After spending one year with his mother in the south of Italy in Calabria he relocated once again to Bologna in 1947 and began his initial job searches by writing letters to men who controlled the Italian design industry.
+After spending one year with his mother in the south of Italy in Calabria to recover from the trama of captivity he relocated once again to Bologna in 1947 and began his initial job searches by writing letters to men who controlled the Italian design industry.
 A few relatives lived in the Bologna area in the event he needed family help or support.

 Among the largest design houses of the day…Pinin Farina and Bertone were polite in their negative responses to the personal contacts he had cultivated with them.